benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 #### Privacy and Secrecy
-Every day there is an insane amount of data being collected about people as they go about their off and online lives, and as time goes on, the types of, and rate of information collected will continue to grow.
+Every day there's an insane amount of data being collected about people as they go about their off and online lives, and as time goes on, the types of, and rate of information collected will continue to grow.
 Do you even know what data is collected, stored, analysed and sold on by third party companies about you?

-Privacy is perhaps the most worrying aspect of big data in general, and in particular, people analytics.
+Privacy is perhaps the most worrying aspect of big data in general, and particularly, people analytics.

 http://blog.hipchat.com/2014/04/25/hey-were-changing-our-terms-of-service/